deonna/ToDone/README.md

 - SQLite DB configuration and transactions were surprisingly simple, as well as creating a custom ArrayAdapter.
 The Android Activity lifecycle and figuring out which methods I needed to hook into wasn't difficult to figure out, either.

+Things I loved:

+- Wow.
+ButterKnife tremendously reduced the amount of boilerplate code I wrote and including it strengthened the overall architecture of the application to be better encapsulated.

 ## License